LemonProg/LemonFlix/README.md

-# Netflix
+# Lemonflix
-Netflix connection page with php and mysql
+LemonFlix is a anime/movie Streaming Website coded with php html and css without any framework